Milan Galleria

 Overview

-Your Fashion, Retail & Innovation program in Milan lasts a full semester and is designed for students interested in fashion, retail, and innovation.
+Your Fashion, Retail & Innovation program in Milan lasts a full semester and is designed for students interested in fashion and retail.
 You will enroll in a combination of CIEE courses, host institution courses, and courses taught online through CIEE's global academic partner, ASU.
-Enhance your experience with co-curricular and extracurricular activities activities while immersing yourself in Italian culture.
+Enhance your experience with co-curricular and extracurricular activities while immersing yourself in Italian culture.
 Live and learn in Milan!

 Unique Experiences